-E16 is predecessor of the current E22 Enlightenment Window Manager, which is rather complete rewrite than incremental update of E16.
-Although most of the current development focus goes to E22, E16 is still under independent active development and some users prefer it to E22.
+E16 is predecessor of the current E25 Enlightenment Window Manager, which is rather complete rewrite than incremental update of E16.
+Although most of the current development focus goes to E25, E16 is still under independent active development and some users prefer it to E25.
 In this sense E16 will keep its name while incrementing the versions from 1.0.0 unlike the mainstream Enlightenment manager, which is likely going to increment its E-suffix number.
 This page should summarize the links related to E16.

 We place all of our releases here:

-The latest version of DR16 is 1.0.19, released on August 13th, 2018.
-Packages for the current, and previous, releases of DR16, core themes, epplets, e16menuedit, e16keyedit, and imlib2 can be found on the SourceForge download page.
+The latest version of DR16 is 1.0.27, released on November 26th, 2022.
+Packages for the current and previous releases of DR16, core themes, epplets, e16keyedit, and imlib2 can be found on the SourceForge download page.

 We provide original source code “tarballs” as the canonical release of what we make.
 It is left up to distributions and individuals to make specific packages to their operating system.
 See your distribution packages for details.